cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 ### Adding a new column

-Often we'll want to add some new data into a dataframe
+Often we'll want to add some new data into a dataframe.

 ```python